Geelong region and towns.

 Windmills remind us of how dry our country is.
 The rolling hills of Barrabool on the edge of Geelong have been a favourite place for photographers to visit.
 I have not been able to find out why the farmer created the patterns in his field.

 The rolling Barrabool Hills near Geelong.
-I always liked seeing the rolls of hay bales in the country side and I enjoyed adding depth to the scene by capturing them through the trees.
+I always liked seeing the rolls of hay bales in the countryside and I enjoyed adding depth to the scene by capturing them through the trees.

 An old farm house in the Barrabool Hills near Geelong.
 The charm of old farm properties always attracts.
 Captured during a dry summer the warm evening sunlight adds a golden glow to the scene.